Connect with others who understand.

 What Is Hemophilia B?

 Hemophilia B goes by many names.
-It was originally called Christmas disease — named for one of the first people discovered to have this disease in the 1950s.
+It was originally called Christmas disease — named for the person in whom the disease was first diagnosed in the 1950s.
 Some countries, such as the United Kingdom and Australia, use the spelling “haemophilia B” for the same condition.
-Hemophilia B is also called factor IX (9) deficiency, which refers to its cause — a lack of the clotting factor known as factor IX.
-(You will usually see Roman numerals in any discussion of clotting factors.)

 What Are the Symptoms of Hemophilia B?